 Any time actually worked in call back shall be compensated at the rate of time and one-half the regular rate of the nurse concerned.
-When called back, the nurse shall receive bonus pay and premium pay (time and one-half the nurse's regular rate) for a minimum work period of two and one-half hours.
+When called back, the nurse shall receive bonus pay and premium pay (time and one-half the nurse's regular rate) for a minimum work period of three (3) hours.
 When a scheduled work period employee has left the institution grounds and is called to return to the work station outside of regularly scheduled hours to handle emergency situations which could not be anticipated, he/she shall receive two hours bonus pay plus time actually worked.
 The bonus pay shall be compensated at the regular rate; time worked shall be compensated at time and one-half.
 Time worked immediately preceding the regular shift does not constitute call back, provided time worked does not exceed two hours or notice of at least eight hours has been given.
 An employee on standby status called to return to the work-station does not qualify for call back pay.

 10.5 Temporary Assignment to a Higher Position.

 Whenever a nurse is temporarily assigned in writing by the Employer to regularly perform the principal duties of a higher-level nursing position for a period of five or more scheduled working days within the nurse's standard work period as specified in Article 7, Section 2, he/she shall be compensated at a salary which represents a two-step increase beyond the nurse's current step for such period of assignment.
 Said increase shall be paid beginning with the first day and to include the days working such assignment.
 Such assignments must be by mutual agreement.